Zach Mettenberger: Tennessee Titans

-Mettenberger was drafted by the Tennessee Titans in the 6th round (pick number 178 overall) of the 2014 NFL Draft.
+Mettenberger was selected by the Tennessee Titans in the sixth round (178th overall) of the 2014 NFL draft.

-On September 28, 2014, Mettenberger made his NFL debut in relief of Charlie Whitehurst in a 41–17 loss to the Indianapolis Colts.
-He went 2-of-5 for 17 yards with an interception.
+On September 28, 2014, Mettenberger made his NFL debut in relief of Charlie Whitehurst in a 41–17 loss to the Indianapolis Colts, going 2-of-5 for 17 yards and an interception.

-On October 22, 2014, the Titans decided that Mettenberger would start over Jake Locker and Whitehurst against the Houston Texans.
-Mettenberger and the Titans lost 30–16 to the Texans.
-Mettenberger was 27 of 41 for 299 yards with two touchdowns and an interception.
+On October 22, the Titans decided that Mettenberger would start over both Jake Locker and Whitehurst against the Houston Texans.
+Mettenberger went 27-of-41 for 299 yards with two touchdowns and an interception in the 30–16 loss.

-Mettenberger started against the Pittsburgh Steelers on his Monday Night Football debut on November 17, 2014, going 15-of-24 for two touchdowns and an interception and hitting former Steeler Nate Washington for an 80-yard touchdown.
-During a 36–7 blowout loss to the New York Giants, Mettenberger sustained a shoulder injury and missed the last 3 games.
-Mettenberger finished his rookie season with 8 touchdowns, 7 interceptions, and 1,412 passing yards while also rushing for 4 yards.
+Mettenberger started against the Pittsburgh Steelers in his Monday Night Football debut on November 17, going 15-of-24 for two touchdowns and an interception and hitting teammate (and former Steeler) Nate Washington for an 80-yard touchdown.
+During a 36–7 blowout loss to the New York Giants, Mettenberger sustained a shoulder injury and missed the last three games.
+He finished his rookie season with eight touchdowns, seven interceptions, and 1,412 passing yards, while also rushing for four yards.
 He started in six games for the Titans, all losses.

-Mettenberger played in seven games and started four of them in 2015 due to injuries to starter Marcus Mariota.
-He threw for 935 yards and four touchdowns with seven interceptions while also rushing for 8 yards and a touchdown.
+In the 2015 season, Mettenberger played in seven games, starting four of them, to replace injured first-round rookie and starter Marcus Mariota.
+He threw for 935 yards, four touchdowns, and seven interceptions while also rushing for eight yards and a touchdown.

 Mettenberger was released by the Titans on May 16, 2016.

 San Diego Chargers

 On May 17, 2016, Mettenberger was claimed off waivers by the San Diego Chargers.
-On August 30, 2016, Mettenberger was cut by the Chargers.
+On August 30, Mettenberger was cut from the team.

 Pittsburgh Steelers

 On August 31, 2016, Mettenberger was claimed off waivers by the Pittsburgh Steelers.
 He did not play in any games during the 2016 NFL season and was inactive for 12 of the Steelers' 16 regular season games, as well as all three playoff games.

 Mettenberger was active for Weeks 4 and 5 (against the Kansas City Chiefs and New York Jets, respectively) as the third quarterback behind Ben Roethlisberger and Landry Jones.
-He was also active as the backup for Weeks 7 and 17 (against the New England Patriots and Cleveland Browns, respectively) behind Jones while Roethlisberger recovered from an injury in the former contest and rested for the playoffs in the latter.
+He was also active as the backup for Weeks 7 and 17 (against the New England Patriots and Cleveland Browns, respectively) behind Jones, while Roethlisberger recovered from an injury against the Miami Dolphins and rested for the playoffs in the season finale.

-Following the Steelers' drafting of Joshua Dobbs in the fourth round of the 2017 NFL Draft, Mettenberger was released on May 1, 2017.
+Following the Steelers' drafting of Joshua Dobbs in the fourth round of the 2017 NFL draft, Mettenberger was released on May 1, 2017.

-Alternative leagues
+The Spring League (first stint)

 In 2018, Mettenberger joined The Spring League and was assigned to the West team.